-Kaluga Regional Public Movement “For Human Rights” (KROZ ZPCH) is practically the only human rights organization in the Kaluga region, established in 1998.
+Kaluga Regional Public Movement “For Human Rights” (KROZ ZPCH) is virtually the only human rights organisation in the Kaluga region.
+It was established in 1998.

-The main objectives of the Organization are- practical protection of human rights in the territory of the Kaluga region:
+The main objectives of the organisation are protection of human rights in the Kaluga region:

 - constant reception of citizens in the cities of Obninsk, Kaluga and Tarusa, actions to protect the rights of everyone who applied;

 - legal education: dissemination of information about human rights and how to protect them;